joelouthan/Theologicus/src/doctrine-christ-saves/index.md

 Then I migrated from WordPress to the current format, *Theologicus*.

-Of all the series that I migrated, I held off on Thanksgiving and Ordo Salutis.
+Of all the series that I migrated, I held off on *Thanksgiving* and *Ordo Salutis*.
 I wanted to add devotions to the Thanksgiving series.
-And it has been over a decade since Ordo Salutis, so I wanted to go back and rewrite it *better*.
+And it has been over a decade since *Ordo Salutis*, so I wanted to go back and rewrite it *better*.

 But if one series begat the other, why not merge them both and make it complete?